Theological Writing Resources

 Introductions & Conclusions

-This must be a declarative sentence that includes the following: your subject and your attitude toward the subject.
+- Thesis Sentence: Clearly state your thesis.
+This should be a declarative sentence that includes your subject and your attitude or perspective on the subject.

-A transitional phrase or subheading will help your reader to identify that you are concluding your paper.
+- Transition: Use a transitional phrase or subheading to signal that you are concluding your paper.

-Depending on your assignment's requirements, the contents of your final thoughts will vary.
-Some possible things to include: implications for further research; a call to action; or the significance of your findings.
+- Final Thoughts: Depending on your assignment, this could include implications for further research, a call to action, or the significance of your findings.

 Citations & Style